tymyrddin/blue/source/docs/soc/dfir/cd/README.md

 ## Why try them?

-* Realistic evidence: Work with actual attack artifacts.
+* Realistic evidence: Work with actual attack artefacts.
 * Guided learning: Hints keep you from hitting dead ends.
 * Community answers: See how others solved the same puzzle.